scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Analysis".
 MA542 is a somewhat more advanced class that is a (core) elective in the Data Science program as well as being a class taken by many students who are seeking degrees in the Mathematical Sciences department.
-Finally, the authors mentor a number of student's research projects both within the Data Science Program, the Mathematical Sciences Department, and the Computer Science Department.
+Finally, the authors mentor a number of students' research projects within the Data Science Program, the Mathematical Sciences Department, and the Computer Science Department.
-Many of these research projects leverage Python, in various ways, and having access to a common code base allows the various student projects to build off of one another.
+Many of these research projects leverage Python in various ways, and having access to a common code base allows the various student projects to build off of one another.

 Two key themes will permeate our discussion in the following sections.
-First, Python provides easy access to a vast array of libraries.
+First, the Python community provides easy access to a vast array of libraries.
 Even though Data Science education and research draws from many other domains, Python was always there with a library ready to support our work.
 Second, and perhaps more subtly, having access to a language which is easy to use, but provides access to many advanced libraries, allows one to carefully craft the difficulty and scope of homework assignments, class projects, and research problems.
 In particular, Python allows students to tackle specific aspects of real world problems, without being overly burdened with details that are extraneous to their particular learning objectives.
 Both properties make Python particularly advantageous.

 Finally, in an effort to assist the reader who is not steeped in Python, we will attempt to provide a range of references so that the